isomerpages/imda-disg/case-studies/archives/_posts/2022-12-02-post-Singapore tech firms that have reimagined their digital capabilities to tackle real world problems.md

 <br><br><img align="centre" style="max-width: 100%; padding-right: 20px" src="/images/picture%201.jpg">

-<br><br>In an age of rapid digitalisation, the race to build game-changing technologies is more competitive than ever.
+<br>In an age of rapid digitalisation, the race to build game-changing technologies is more competitive than ever.
 To stay ahead, tech firms must continuously innovate and improve on their offerings.

 <br><br>One way for companies to distinguish themselves is to proactively uncover and understand industry problems so they can create better solutions, tap new business opportunities and gain a wider customer base.